List of Hoshin Engi characters: Yin

 The lovely daughter of the King of the East, she was considered the most beautiful woman in the empire by her husband (that is, before he saw Dakki and Kashi).
-Mother of the two princes and legal wife of the Emperor.
+Mother of the two princes and legal wife of King Chu.
 After Dakki appeared and took over the Emperor's mind, the Empress became very depressed and could often be found crying.
 After her father was killed, she was accused of treason and imprisoned.
 Her royal pride and perhaps desperation determined her to commit suicide in her cell.
 In the anime, Kyouhi not only looks totally different from her manga counterpart, but she's a more lively character.
 Described by Buseio as being one of "the most refined ladies of the country" she was a kind, fair and generous person, loved by her people.

 At the end of Hoshin Engi, there are some family scenes from the life of the royal couple.
 She always stood by her husband's side and they were shown having a happy marriage.
 But after Dakki showed up, Kyohi became sad and placed a lot of pressure on her son, Inchao's shoulders, because she wanted him to become a good emperor and an honorable man, "just like his father".
 After Dakki accused her of plotting to kill the Emperor, she is imprisoned.
 Meanwhile, Kashi takes care of her children, thus becoming Dakki's next target.
 When she found out about Kashi's summoning, Kyohi foresaw Dakki's plan and tried to stop her by ordering her servant to go and call Buseio immediately.
-Buseiou and Bunchuu tried to make a plan to save the Empress, but failed to present something viable in time.
+Buseiou and Bunchu tried to make a plan to save the Empress, but failed to present something viable in time.
 Dakki convinced the Emperor to set his wife free and summoned her to the throne room.
 Kyohi defies Dakki, but in the end, she is forced by the Emperor to accept her gift.
 The gift proves to be a dagger that sticks to the hand magically.
 Scared, Kyohi hides the dagger from the inquiring Emperor, but eventually she unwillingly reveals the dagger.
 Framed, she sees no other way out and stabs herself with the dagger.
 Her last request was for Buseiou to take care of her children.